Parallel Painting

 What is the difference between refinishing and refacing?

 Refinishing keeps your existing cabinet boxes AND doors — we apply a new finish to all surfaces.
-Refacing keeps the boxes but replaces all doors and drawer fronts with new ones, typically starting around $10,000.
-If your doors are solid wood and structurally sound, refinishing delivers a dramatic transformation at a fraction of refacing cost.
+Refacing keeps the boxes but replaces all doors and drawer fronts with new ones, which usually costs significantly more than refinishing.
+If your doors are solid wood and structurally sound, refinishing delivers a dramatic transformation at a lower cost position than refacing.

 Ready for a Finish That Actually Lasts?